 - Adhere to all Aetna security policies and standards. - Never use non-Aetna-owned hardware or software on Aetna's network without prior approval of Integrated User Services management. - Use Aetna provided information technology equipment and materials, including hardware, software and data, only in the performance of your contractual assignment. - Restrict access to Aetna equipment and materials, whether on card, disk, tape, printout, or computer terminal display, only to those individuals who are authorized and/or have a business need to know.
 If you are uncertain as to whether a particular individual has proper authorization, assume that that individual is unauthorized and seek clarification from your Aetna project coordinator. - Protect all authorization codes and mechanism(s) such as passwords from disclosure and/or unauthorized use.
 You are accountable for all actions performed under your assigned computer accounts. - Use Aetna's computer systems only to perform your assigned task. - Follow backup and recovery procedures.
-If you are uncertain as to what procedures apply to the systems on which you are working, seek clarification from your Aetna project coordinator. - · Immediately report all known, or suspected, security weaknesses or violations to your Aetna project coordinator. - Never circumvent the security features of any system, even to expedite task completion. - · Return all company assets, including electronically stored programs and data, upon contract termination.
+If you are uncertain as to what procedures apply to the systems on which you are working, seek clarification from your Aetna project coordinator. - Immediately report all known, or suspected, security weaknesses or violations to your Aetna project coordinator. - Never circumvent the security features of any system, even to expedite task completion. - · Return all company assets, including electronically stored programs and data, upon contract termination. - I, acknowledge that I have read and understand Aetna's I/T Security Statement of Policy.
+I understand that I should discuss any parts that are unclear to me with my Aetna project coordinator.
+I understand that I am responsible for adhering to I/T security policies, standards and procedures issued for the use and safeguarding of Aetna's information and information technology resources.

-First Middle Initial (Type/print consultant's name)
+First Middle Initial Last (Type/print consultant's name)